erichs/composure/README.md

  * cite           : creates a new meta keyword for use in your functions
  * draft          : wraps last command into a new function
- * gitonlyknows   : store and version a function in your ~/.composure repo
  * metafor        : prints function metadata associated with keyword
  * reference      : displays summary of all functions, or help for specific function
  * revise         : loads function into editor for revision
- * write          : prints function declaration to stdout
+ * transcribe   : store and version a function in your ~/.composure repo
  * Ctrl-j         : 'jump' from prompt into $EDITOR

-## Show me:

-Check out composure in action.
-In the asciicast below, we'll:

- * group some functions by attaching metadata
- * compose a function to find those grouped functions
- * compose a function that displays the group api documentation

-Here's the asciicast: [Composure Demo](http://ascii.io/a/435) (7 minutes)

 ## Installing